Quality Cardiac Care Close to Home

 Emergency Department physicians are board-certified in emergency medicine and follow national guidelines to provide heart attack and stroke patients with the right treatments, right away.

-The Cardiovascular Institute of Carolina’s two catheterization labs allow physicians to treat more patients with heart attacks, stroke and vascular disease, while shortening procedure time.
+The Cardiovascular Institute of Carolina’s cath lab and special procedure lab allow physicians to treat more patients with heart attacks, stroke and vascular disease, while shortening procedure time.
 Advanced imaging technology produces clearer, more detailed images, making it easier for doctors to diagnose patients and perform interventional procedures quickly and accurately.
 The Cardiovascular Institute can:

 - Diagnose and open blocked blood vessels